BlasBenito/distantia/README.md

 Lock-step analysis performs direct comparisons between samples observed at the same time without any time distortion.
-It requires time series of the same length preferably observed at the same times.
+It requires time series of the same length, preferably observed at the same times.

 ``` r
 df_ls <- distantia(